juice-shop/pwning-juice-shop/part3/codebase.md

   authentication token (JWT) in `authenticatedUsers`
 * Coupon code creation and verification functions `generateCoupon()` and `discountFromCoupon()`
-* A whitelist of allowed redirect URLs and a corresponding check function `isRedirectAllowed()`
+* A allowlist of allowed redirect URLs and a corresponding check function `isRedirectAllowed()`
 * CAPTCHA verification via `verifyCaptcha()` which compares the user's answer against the requested CAPTCHA from the database